Melatonin as a medication and supplement: Available forms

 A bottle of melatonin tablets.
 Melatonin is also available in timed-release and in liquid forms.

 A prolonged-release 2 mg oral formulation of melatonin sold under the brand name Circadin is approved for use in the European Union in the short-term treatment of insomnia in people age 55 and older.

 Melatonin is also available as an over-the-counter dietary supplement in many countries.
 It is available in both immediate-release and less commonly prolonged-release forms.
 The compound is available in supplements at doses ranging from 0.3 mg to 10 mg or more.
-It is also possible to buy raw melatonin powder by weight.
 Immediate-release formulations of melatonin cause blood levels of melatonin to reach their peak in about an hour.
 The hormone may be administered orally, as capsules, gummies, tablets, oral films, or as a liquid.
 It is also available for use sublingually, or as transdermal patches.
 Several inhalation-based melatonin products with a wide range of doses are available but their safety remains to be evaluated.

 The American Academy of Sleep Medicine (AASM) says that the melatonin content in unregulated (without a USP verified mark) supplements can diverge widely from the claimed amount; a study found that the melatonin content ranged from one half to four times the stated dose.

 Contraindications

 Contraindications to the use of melatonin include hypersensitivity reactions among others.
 It is not recommended in people with autoimmune diseases due to lack of data in these individuals.
 Prolonged-release pharmaceutical melatonin (Circadin) contains lactose and should not be used in people with the lactase deficiency or glucose–galactose malabsorption.
-Use of melatonin is also not recommend in women who are pregnant or breastfeeding or in people with liver disease.
+Use of melatonin is also not recommended in people who are pregnant or breastfeeding or in people with liver disease.